 Laetitia, a Parisian woman designer with a perspective to invest her money in something useful, has designed Baluchon, a tiny house on wheels, and also started a company with the same name.
 She spent approximately $18,000 for the materials of the house but spent nothing for labor.
 Some of her friends helped in building the Baluchon tiny house including Vincent who had already built one for himself.

-These friends jointly started Baluchon to bring their creations in front of the world.
-They have designed standard models like the 215-square-foot Odyssee and the 185-square-foot Escapade for fulfilling the requirements of willing people.
-The price for these models is a bit on the higher side because they include the labor cost too.
+These friends have started Baluchon to bring their creations in front of the world.
+They have designed different models like the 215-square-foot Odyssee and the 185-square-foot Escapade.
+The price for these models is a bit on the higher side because they include labor cost.

-Overall wooden furnishing in the tiny house is an excellent example of skilled craftsmanship of these designers.
-Additionally, storage boxes on the upside loft and built-in sofa cum cabinet on the ground floor shows optimum utilization of space in the whole design.
-Her skills and expertise can also be seen in the tinier house she made for her dog.
+Rustic wooden details all around the tiny house are an excellent example of great craftsmanship of its makers.
+Additionally, storage boxes on upper loft and built-in sofa cum cabinet on ground floor allows optimal utilization of available space.
+Their tiny house building expertise is evident from the a DIY tiny house for her dog.

 The Baluchon tiny house on wheels offers enticing new features at a reasonable price.
 It has aim of bringing the tiny house movement to reach of common people willing to travel around the world.

 Laetitia had shown that a tiny house can have more features than you expect!